 “Yet to come I think.
-My daughter is 18 months old now, and she’s already ticked France and Cyprus off her bucket list.
+My daughters are still very young, but we've already taken them to France and Cyprus.
 We’re thinking about returning to Japan for a holiday at some point in the future and I know she’s going to absolutely love it there, it’s such an interesting and safe country for children to explore.”

-Sarah has written about responsible tourism for various publications, including Positive News and Green Hotelier.
+Sarah has written about responsible tourism for various publications, including The i, Positive News and Green Hotelier.

 Read about all of our writers.